The Doctor: Call 'em what you like — the Daleks are death.Written by Mark Gatiss.

 - Changed My Jumper: Amy wears a miniskirt in 1941 without comment.
 Between the ongoing bombing of London and the Daleks threatening the planet, some woman's bare legs were probably the least of people's concerns.

-- Color-Coded for Your Convenience: The new Daleks — White Daleks are Supremes, Reds are Soldiers, Blues are Strategists, Oranges are Scientists and Yellows are Eternals.
+- Colour-Coded for Your Convenience: The new Dalek Paradigms — White Daleks are Supremes, Reds are Soldiers, Blues are Strategists, Oranges are Scientists and Yellows are Eternals.

 - Cliffhanger Copout: Sort of; the end of "The Beast Below" has Churchill urgently calling the Doctor while a Dalek looms ominously in front of him, with the suggestion that he's in fairly immediate danger.
 The resolution?
 Apparently that call was weeks ago, and Churchill's got used to having the "Ironsides" around.
 He just wanted the Doctor's opinion on them but now he's made up his mind.

-- Creator Cameo: Episode writer Mark Gatiss as the Spitfire pilot, uncredited.
+- Creator Cameo: Episode writer Mark Gatiss as Spitfire pilot "Danny Boy", uncredited.

 - Death Seeker: Of a sort.
 The last three Russell T Davies-era Daleks aren't looking to die per se, but they clearly realise that the resurrection of the pure Daleks would end in their extermination.